How Mitogen Works¶

 child contexts.

-Neutralizing __main__
+Neutralizing __main__¶

-To avoid accidental execution of the __main__
+To avoid accidental execution of the __main__ module’s code in a

 slave context, when serving the source of the main module, Mitogen removes any